How to repair flashing repair

 How often should I inspect my roof flashing?

-It's a good idea to inspect your roof flashing at least once a year, or after any major weather event.
+It's a good idea to inspect your roof flashing at least once a year, or after any major storms or weather events that could have impacted the roof.

-When should I call a professional roofer for flashing repair?
+When should I call a professional roofer to repair flashing?

 Connect with certified professionals in your area